Winter Newsletter Ideas and

 Social Media Tips

 6. Explain any emergency cold weather systems in place in your community, such as shelters, snow removal, or an overstressed electrical system and ways to cope with prolonged power outages.
-Describe and maybe diagram your energy grid, heating oil supply chain, or natural gas collection and distribution system.
+Describe and maybe diagram your energy grid, heating oil supply chain, or natural gas storage and distribution system.

 Tailor Winter Newsletter Ideas to Fit Organizational Priorities